 Pricing is very much dependent on a person’s needs.
-For example, some locations allow individuals to choose the services they want and need and pay just for those.
+For example, some independent communities in Port St. Lucie allow individuals to choose the services they want and need and pay just for those.
 However, there are rental costs for any property not owned outright by the resident.
 Some communities will include ownership of the home, but this is less common.

-Depending on where you want to live and the style of community you’re interested in, you could see prices ranging from $1,500 to $10,000 per month.
+Depending on where you want to live and the style of independent living community you’re interested in, you could see prices ranging from $1,500 to $10,000 per month.

 Is an Independent Living Community Right for You?